wpskilla/leadlords/README.md

-# leadlords
+# leadslord
-leadlords is the online landing pages provider it company for local business service providers.
+leadslord is the online landing pages provider it company for local business service providers.